“Because of My Transgression My Eyes Are

 We waste time.

-We do not care for our physical body as we should.
+We fail to care for our physical body as we should.

-We do not complete a task to the best of our ability.
+We fail to complete a task to the best of our ability.

 We neglect to read the Book of Mormon as a prophet has commanded.